HOME | New stories | E-books | Awards | Story lists and tags | About me | Contact me

 Yclau.
 Technologically advanced, the Queendom of Yclau espouses ideals of egalitarianism and encourages humane treatment of commoners and criminals.
 It is the birthplace of various reform movements.
 However, Yclau struggles with class divisions that are reflected in its punitive justice system.
 Yclau folk are believers in eternal rebirth, a concept that foreigners find puzzling.

 Vovim.
-Considered the epitome of barbaric violence and ignorance by its neighbors, the Kingdom of Vovim is a multiracial home for various cultures who are united by their love of the gods and their devotion to the arts, especially theater.
+Considered the epitome of barbaric violence and ignorance by its neighbors, the Kingdom of Vovim is a multiracial and multiethnic home for various cultures who are united by their love of the gods and their devotion to the arts, especially theater.
 Vovim is located to the north and west of Yclau.
 Its ancient system of government finds itself under strain at the beginning of the cycle, leading to social upheavals.